neilsly/WVDWorkshop/7 - Scale session hosts automatically Part 1.md

 You can reduce your total Windows Virtual Desktop deployment cost by scaling your virtual machines (VMs).
 This means shutting down and deallocating session host VMs during off-peak usage hours, then turning them back on and reallocating them during peak hours.

-In this lab, you'll learn about the scaling tool built with the Azure Automation account and Azure Logic App that automatically scales session host VMs in your Windows Virtual Desktop environment.
+In this step, you'll learn about the scaling tool built with the Azure Automation account and Azure Logic App that automatically scales session host VMs in your Windows Virtual Desktop environment.

 **Additional Resources**